Research Integrity and the HBP Ombudsperson

 The HBP Ombudsperson is Krista Varantola, Chancellor emerita, University of Tampere.

 The HBP Ombudsperson is providing their time on a voluntary basis and will carry out their work independently of the HBP Consortium.
 The activities of the Ombudsperson are independent, but they are administratively supported by the Governance Task of the HBP (Task T7.2).

-To support the OP and to provide a safe space for individuals, the HBP has identified a contact person responsible for handling the communications through the firstname.lastname@example.org email address: Manuel Guerrero.
-Manuel is a member of the Ethics and RRI team.
-In his research-integrity-supporting role, he is committed to handling all concerns confidentially.
-He will be interacting only with the Ombudsperson and is released from any duty to report to the governing bodies.
+To support the OP and to provide a safe space for individuals, the HBP has identified a contact person responsible for handling the communications through the firstname.lastname@example.org email address: Sara Anderson (EBRAINS).
+In her research-integrity-supporting role, she is committed to handling all concerns confidentially.
+She will be interacting only with the Ombudsperson and is released from any duty to report to the governing bodies.
 Claims and concerns submitted through this channel are handled on a case-by-case basis at the discretion of the OP.

-The OP is free to interact with the HBP in whichever way he or she wishes.
+The OP is free to interact with the HBP in whichever way they wish.
 Below is a description of an OP intervention that may occur and that gives an indication of possible activity.

 - The OP is alerted on an issue through the dedicated address: email@example.com or upon request from a Governing Body.

-- The identified contact point, Manuel Guerrero, assesses whether this is a Research Integrity matter and attributes a level of criticality to the request.
+- The identified contact point, Sara Anderson, assesses whether this is a Research Integrity matter and attributes a level of criticality to the request.
 Notwithstanding the level, all claims will be treated with the appropriate level of confidentiality and all will be forwarded to the OP.

 - The OP agrees whether the issue falls within their remit.